Speed dating: Subconscious preferences

-Malcolm Gladwell's book on split-second decision making, Blink, introduces two professors at Columbia University who run speed-dating events.
+Canadian writer Malcolm Gladwell's book on split-second decision making, Blink, introduces two professors at Columbia University who run speed-dating events.
 Drs.
 Sheena Iyengar and Raymond Fisman found, from having the participants fill out questionnaires, that what people said they wanted in an ideal mate did not match their subconscious preferences.

 Olfaction and the MHC

 A 1995 study at the University of Bern showed that women appear to be attracted to the smell of men who have different MHC profiles from their own, and that oral contraceptives reversed this effect.

 The MHC is a region of the human genome involved with immune function.
 Because parents with more diverse MHC profiles would be expected to produce offspring with stronger immune systems, dissimilar MHC may play a role in sexual selection.

-A speed "date" lasting several minutes should be long enough for the MHC hypothesis to come into play, provided the participants are seated close enough together.
+A speed date lasting several minutes may be long enough for the MHC hypothesis to come into play, provided the participants are seated close enough together.